jung-kim/saas-auth-manager/README.md

 4. cost
    popular solutions such as okta and auth0 often cost more than $3000 per month for enterprise with various limits and restricitons

-This project is my attempt at providing a generalized solution for SAS user managements, specifically focusing to address above issues.
+This project is my attempt at providing a generalized solution for SaaS user managements, specifically focusing to address above issues.

 ## Key design philosophies